 If he has to go to the doctor, he’s probably going to need medicine.
 This would leave her without any money for the remainder of the month.

 Teri can’t afford to have a sick child, her car breaks down, or a higher than usual electricity bill.
 These types of setbacks are what cause people to go into debt.

-I’m pretty sure there are plenty of credit card offers filling up her mailbox and a payday or title loan is probably located nearby.
+I’m pretty sure there is plenty of credit card offers filling up her mailbox and a payday or title loan is probably located nearby.
 This is not a recipe for success.

-If you are barely making enough to keep the lights on and food on the table, I understand how it could be tough to think about getting ahead financially when you are behind.
+If you are barely making enough money to keep the lights on and food on the table, I understand how it could be tough to think about getting ahead financially when you are behind.

 A paycheck to paycheck life is vicious and don’t think I haven’t walked a mile or two in these shoes before.
 It’s tough, but simple changes can create big results!